yangoz94/cdk-backend-template/README.md

 <img width="801" alt="Screenshot 2024-06-02 at 8 03 47 PM" src="https://github.com/yangoz94/cdk-backend-template/assets/95255319/1e8d050e-0913-4ae6-bfa2-091df54c90ef">

 3. Remember that every time you need a new env variable, you need to add them to the following;
-- to `env` field for each branch in `.github/workflow/main.yml` file
+- to `env` field for each branch in `.github/workflows/main.yml` file
 - to `bin/{your_app_name}.ts` file as a prop to introduce it to your main stack
 - to any nested stack as a prop that will inherit the env variable from the parent stack

 In addition, for your local development, you will also need to update your `.env` and `.env.example` for consistency.

 4. Now, you can either directly push or make a PR to your `develop` or `main` branches(create them if you don't have them) and the deployment will execute automatically on condition that you followed all the steps carefully.
 Your deployment status can be tracked in the `actions` tab of your github repository.

+If this is your first time deploying a cdk stack to your aws account, you should run `cdk bootstrap aws://ACCOUNT_ID/REGION` to create the required resources before deployment.